Cheezer1656/staffrender/README.md

 # staffrender
-A plain vanilla TypeScrip library to render music score in browsers
+A plain vanilla TypeScript library to render music score in browsers

 It has been created to support Tensorflow/Magenta-JS staff visualizer, but it could be used standalone.